Reiten966/Polyformer/Electronics/EBB42 + Alexware (PF Kit)/firmware_deployment_guide.md

 * [Using Arduino IDE](#using-arduino-ide): You can update system firmware and  user application.
 If you have a ST-LINK in hand, you can even update the bootloader.

+* [Using STM32Programmer](https://youtu.be/_FELCN8CbWA?t=385): STM32Programmer may be easier if you prefer a graphical interface.
+This video by Eddie shows you how to install any firmware on EBB42, you just need to load the PolyFormerFW_Vx.x.bin file instead.

 ## <span id="using-dfu-util">Using dfu-util</span>